-The provider must follow the minimum requirements in 131D rules or other substantially equivalent federal or Indian Health Service regulation.
+The provider must follow the minimum requirements in 131D rules.

 J. Documentation Requirements

 The minimum documentation standard includes a daily contact log with a description of the staff's interventions and activities on the standardized form.
 The documentation of interventions and activities is directly related to: